ClickCease Learn how to check any website’s backlinks [For Beginners]

 see competitor backlinks by selecting their website

 Having an overview of your competitors’ backlinks is also practical when it comes to link building.
-Knowing competitor backlinks gives new link building opportunities, as many of the pages that are relevant to your competitors will also be relevant to you, and if they already give out links to competitors chances are they might be open to giving links to you as well.
+Knowing competitor backlinks gives new link building opportunities, as many of the pages that are relevant to your competitors will also be relevant to you.
+If they already give out links to competitors, chances are they might be open to giving links to you as well.

 Google Search Console is one of the best sources of data when it comes to backlinks.
-We’ll now look at exactly how you can use it to find your backlinks.
+We’ll now look exactly at how to find backlinks using this tool.
 However, keep in mind three things about it.

 Firstly, you need to set it up in advance.
 The earlier you add your site, the more data you’re going to see in it.
 In other words, if you’ve just started optimizing your website for search engines, setting up Search Console should be one of your top priorities.